aimms/how-to/Articles/375/375-library-function-procedure.rst

 Library of functions and procedures
 ===================================

-..
-AIMMS permits a lot of freedom in creating libraries.

 Creating libraries to share/reuse functionality in multiple projects is a powerful feature of AIMMS.
 In this article, we present some best practices and tips to create such libraries of functions and procedures.
-.. some good practices and tips are presented to create reusable libraries of functions and procedures.

 The following are discussed in detail:

-#.  **Library organization** - interfacing with a library is eased by proper organization into sections.
+#.  **Library organization** - interfacing with a library is eased by a proper organization into sections.

 #.  **Functions** - functions are popular because they can be used in expressions.

 #.  **Procedures** - procedures are popular because they can assign new data to global identifiers.

-.. and the full power of the AIMMS language can be used.

-This :download:`AIMMS project <model/library_abstraction.zip>` is used as example for the below.
+This :download:`AIMMS project <model/library_abstraction.zip>` is used as an example for the below.

 Library organization
 --------------------